 - A/B testing

-And it gives you the most bang for your buck when compared to other marketing-automation tools.
+Clickfunnels gives you the most bang for your buck compared to other marketing automation tools.

-When you’re sharing your latest blog post, you want to make sure it has some high-quality images to go along with it so people actually click.
+When you’re sharing your latest blog post, you want to ensure it has some high-quality images to go along with it so people click.

 Luckily, Photoshop isn’t the only tool out there.

-You can drag and drop elements into the tool, and there are tons of options to choose from.
+- Utilize drag-and-drop elements, and there are tons of options to choose from

-But it’s also perfect for crafting images to add across all your content.
+- Craft images to add across all your content

-Once you’ve attracted people’s attention to your content with imagery, you need to improve the functionality of your site.
+You’ve attracted people’s attention to your content with imagery.
+Now it’s time to master the buyer journey.

 8. Dominate the buyer journey with Uberflip

-Uberflip is all about improving the “content experience” of your site and boosting your performance to own the buyer’s journey.
+Uberflip is all about improving your site’s “content experience” and boosting your performance to own the buyer’s journey.
 It has an impressive range of content marketing tools for the software, healthcare, manufacturing, and financial services sectors.

-It’s mainly a collection of valuable tools for content marketing, lead generation, account-based marketing, and sales enablement.
+In a nutshell, it’s a collection of valuable content marketing tools, lead generation, account-based marketing, and sales enablement.

-Uberflip is the best tool to mega-hype your content and give customers a seamless experience with it.
+Uberflip is one of the best content marketing tools to mega-hype your content and give customers a seamless experience.

 What keywords are your competitors bidding on?
 What do their search ads look like?

-With this tool, you can quickly view the keywords that your competitors are gaining organic rankings for.
+This tool lets you quickly view the keywords your competitors are gaining organic rankings for.
 You can also see which keywords your company is ranking for organically.

-Simply enter a URL into SEMRush, and you’ll have tons of keyword information you may have never thought existed.
+Simply enter a URL into Semrush, and you’ll have tons of keyword information at your finger tips.

-With a bit of work, you can push that already high ranking to a first-page one.
+You can push that already high ranking to a first-page one with some work.

 The tool also has tons of other features.
 For example, you can check your competitor’s backlinks — or your own.

-Try it for free and you’ll see the value in minutes.
+Try it for free for seven days, and you’ll see the value in minutes.
 Paid plans start from $119.95.

-In the meantime, you can work on your email marketing game to send out the content you’re improving based on using competitor’s keywords.
+In the meantime, you can work on your email marketing game.

 With MailChimp, you can access your dashboard from both mobile and desktop.